abworrall/glassware/README.md

-A project that lets you setup some physical objects, and trigger software events when they change weight - e.g. play a particular playlist when a stopped is removed from a bottle.
+A project that lets you setup some physical objects, and trigger software events when they change weight - e.g. play a particular playlist when a stopper is removed from a bottle.

 This project has a few moving pieces:
-- an ardunio program, which just polls the analog pins and prints values via serial output
+- an ardunio program, which polls the analog pins and prints values via serial output
 - a controller program that runs on a pi, reading the tty from arduino board(s), looking for significant changes
 - music streaming and audio output integration